Achievable logoAchievable logo

 The New York Stock Exchange

-Given the specialist can function in either an agency or principal capacity, securities regulators are concerned about the possibility of public orders losing priority to the DMM.
-For example, let’s assume an investor places a trade to purchase 100 shares at $50, and the order is routed to the DMM.
-Simultaneously, the DMM receives an order to sell 100 shares at the current market price (known as a market order) from another investor.
-Instead of crossing the two orders on an agency basis, the specialist steps in front of the selling investor and instead sells their own shares out of their inventory.
-This is a prohibited action known as trading ahead.
+For example, suppose an investor places an order to buy 100 shares at $50, and the order is routed to the DMM.
+At the same time, the DMM receives an order from another investor to sell 100 shares at the current market price (a market order).
+Instead of crossing the two public orders on an agency basis, the DMM steps in front of the selling investor and sells shares from the DMM’s own inventory.
+This prohibited practice is called trading ahead.

 Definitions